keithpitt/jest/Readme.md

 __Note: Jest hasn't been "officially" released yet.
 Its still very much an experiment.
 Don't let that turn you away though!
 It should still work for you__

-Jest is a tool for running [Jasmine](https://github.com/pivotal/jasmine) unit tests user fast in the console without spinning up a browser.
+Jest is a tool for running [Jasmine](https://github.com/pivotal/jasmine) unit tests suser fast in the console without spinning up a browser.
 It also supports CoffeeScript.

 Jest was created by a Rails 3.2 developer, who was writing many Jasmine specs, that wanted it to be extreemly easy to run a single file from the command line and get super fast feedback.